-Column 1 Column 2 Column 3 UDA Assessable Development Area UDA Self-Assessable Development Column 3A Column 3B Permissible Development Prohibited Development UDA Development, except development mentioned in Schedule 1, that is: Development, except for development mentioned in Schedule 1 or Column 2, that is: All other development including development (not defined) except development mentioned in Schedule 1, Column 2 or Column 3A. included in the Self- Assessment assessment category in the relevant zone in the planning scheme included in the Code Assessment or Impact Assessment assessment categories in the relevant zone in the planning scheme 2. for a House on a lot less 2. for an Accommodation village than 800m2 if consistent with an approved Plan of Development 3.
-Environmentally relevant activity.
-3. for a House on a lot 800m 2 or more if the development complies with the Acceptable Solutions in the House Code and the Development Standards Code for Multiple residential if consistent with an approved Plan of Development carrying out Operational work if consistent with an approved Plan of Development for: a.
-Filling or excavation b.Reconfiguring a lot.
-Environmentally relevant activity for which a code of environmental compliance has been made under the Environmental Protection Regulation 2008 .
+Column 1 Column 2 Column 3 UDA Assessable Development Precincts UDA Self-Assessable Development Column 3A Column 3B Permissible Development Prohibited Development Balance Area Nil Nil All other development including development (not defined) except development mentioned in Schedule 1.
+Precinct 1 Development, except development mentioned in Schedule 1, that is: 1. included in the Self-Assessment assessment category in the relevant zone in the planning scheme 2. for a House on a lot less than 450m2 if consistent with an approved Plan of Development 3. for Multiple residential if consistent with an approved Plan of Development 4. carrying out Operational work if consistent with an approved Plan of Development for: a.
+Filling or excavation b.
+Reconfiguring a lot.
+Environmentally relevant activity for which a code of environmental compliance has been made under the Environmental Protection Regulation 2008.
+Development, except for development mentioned in Schedule 1 or Column 2, that is: 1. included in the Code Assessment or Impact Assessment assessment categories in the Urban Zone in the planning scheme 2. for a House on a lot less than 450m2 if accompanied by a Plan of Development 3. for Multiple residential if accompanied by a Plan of Development.
+4. Environmentally relevant activity.
+Development for Accommodation village.
+All other development including development (not defined) except development mentioned in Schedule 1, Column 2 or Column 3A.